 Gastroesophageal Reflux is a condition of burping up stomach acid which can have a very deleterious effect on the teeth.
 It dissolves enamel from the surface of the teeth, ultimately destroying the teeth.
-The acidity also increases oral cavity activity leading to many cavities in someone who ordinarily takes good care of their teeth.
+The acidity also increases oral cavity activity leading to many cavities in someone who ordinarily takes good care of his or her teeth.
 This is a serious issue for teeth.
 The teeth can be the first indicators of GERD (gastroesophageal reflux disease), which is also a very serious, even life threatening, medical matter if it goes undiagnosed for many years.
-Following is information relevant to someone who we think may have GERD.
+Following is information relevant to someone who may have GERD.

 Guide for parents Whose Children Have Dental Signs of GERD (Gastroesophageal Reflux Disease)